stevavoliajvar/stop_cloudflare/PEOPLE.md

 > Too many to list here.
 [See for yourself](https://twitter.com/search?q=Cloudflare).

+"Looks like Cloudflare is broken - 429 error." by @[RHJOfficial](https://twitter.com/RHJOfficial/status/1192398412911652864)

+"I've been trying for almost 1,5 hour to order something in the outlet store.
+Keep getting "Cloudflare error 524" or "503 Service Unavailable"." by @[JWestra11](https://twitter.com/JWestra11/status/1192416998065627138)

+"can’t checkout online, tried cards from three different banks and always get a cloudflare error after card verification.
+Any idea?" by @[rossburton](https://twitter.com/rossburton/status/1192808969250717696)

+"Hey  Pinterest, you're DNS is down Origin DNS error" by @[DemosthenesPol](https://twitter.com/DemosthenesPol/status/1192831438707548160)

+"the one site that has the one show that I like, and is the only site I know of that has it, is giving me the cloudflare bad gateway error " by @[otomequeene](https://twitter.com/otomequeene/status/1193397915844263937)

+"I keep getting "Error 1016 Ray ID Origin DNS error" which is a Cloudflare error" by @[7leaguebootdisk](https://twitter.com/7leaguebootdisk/status/1193617137039888385)

+"Hi, I'm not sure what you can do, but I've been having issues accessing your site for the last week.
+I keep getting a 502 error or sometimes "this page is currently offline".
+Looks like it might be an issue with Cloudflare.
+I'm using Firefox." by @[MrB0nd07](https://twitter.com/MrB0nd07/status/1193916853325836288)

+"Outage today?
+Getting the "web server reported a gateway time-out" error" by @[knapjack](https://twitter.com/knapjack/status/1194002384273338368)

+"Great...now @VPSCheap_NET is using cloudflare to block legitimate customers from accessing the client area.
+I have no plans to use the Net without the protection of a VPN, so may have to take my virtual servers elsewhere." by @[CFSummers](https://twitter.com/CFSummers/status/1189932851564818432)

+"You mean you offload your problems onto legit customers by using cloudflare to block every VPN you can find.
+Emailing isn't going to help, since I have no intention of surfing w/o one.
+So will start looking for a company that cares about customer security." by @[CFSummers](https://twitter.com/CFSummers/status/1189941994170269696)

+"You actually don't get it - I CAN NOT OPEN A SUPPORT TICKET.
+I cannot access the client area because you are blocking my VPN's access.
+Using a VPN IS a part of MY security.
+Will make sure clients who have servers there & others also know how little you care..." by @[CFSummers](https://twitter.com/CFSummers/status/1189945582699384832)

+"is cloudflare happy to allow isps to block websites in pakistan for no reason at all. the whole point of using cloudflare dns was to access blocked websites and since u partnered with ptcl in pakistan the blocking has started again?? r u even aware of this shit?" by @[untitled413](https://twitter.com/untitled413/status/1192110658353061889)

+"Since 22nd Oct I was getting "Sorry, you have been blocked" CF message on DO website.
+No help from DO." by @[zedfoxus](https://twitter.com/zedfoxus/status/1194124693067812864)

+"I really wanted to like it but I found so much content being blocked (Tidal for example) it wasn't usable for me.
+Do you not have any media streaming issues?" by @[chadl2](https://twitter.com/chadl2/status/1193432188923961345)

+"I recommend you stop 'just blocking' people for the hell of it.
+You've blocked my IP for no reason.
+You do realize that these IPs are handed out by the ISP all day long and change often, or are you new to IT?" by @[random_interrup](https://twitter.com/random_interrup/status/1191785034547650561)

+"If someone finds themselves wrongly blocked, they can't go to Cloudflare to complain because Cloudflare has blocked them from that site as well.
+So every day they sentence thousands of people to Internet purgatory because they got randomly handed an  IP address they blocked." by @[random_interrup](https://twitter.com/random_interrup/status/1191798471914852352)

+"Y'all need to dump Cloudflare .
+I'm blocked from your site without cause.
+ISPs randomly hand out IPs all day and I've inherited one they've blocked.
+This garbage directly impacts your business and shows how poor Cloudflare design is." by @[random_interrup](https://twitter.com/random_interrup/status/1191798470585323520)

+"I cycle the IP and now I'm in.
+If I were a malicous actor I could do the same.
+Some security feature.
+Now some other guy can be blocked." by @[random_interrup](https://twitter.com/random_interrup/status/1191800765490368513)

+"I got some weird “redirecting, checking my browser” message - I thought it was on my end." by @[Cindy_M_McCraw](https://twitter.com/Cindy_M_McCraw/status/1193246807435948032)

+"The answer appears to be Cloudflare: the CAPTCHA-wall was theirs, and I'd recently looked at an unrelated site they host that was under their DDoS protection, so I bet that's why I was on the naughty list." by @[xlerb](https://twitter.com/xlerb/status/1189530664606953473)

+"CloudFlare is currently f’ed up and I can’t log into my account: the login screen sends me to a captcha which sends me back to a login screen, repeat forever." by @[kstrauser](https://twitter.com/kstrauser/status/1191082449511440384)

+"I wonder if Google is funding Cloudflare in exchange for them to put their CAPTCHA on as many users as possible.
+Would make total sense google need users to train machine learning algorithms.
+Cloudflare can market it as a service while deceiving webmasters " by @[catgirlsec](https://twitter.com/catgirlsec/status/1192161900810973184)

+"Furaffinity Cloudflare protection is so good that even artists can't upload anything" by @[PaigeScribe](https://twitter.com/PaigeScribe/status/1194042797680054272)

+"Hi, we can't log in this morning..." by @[isaacgrover](https://twitter.com/isaacgrover/status/1192430529032810497)

 "Your site just went down when I was mid-course, whats the problem?
 Something with Cloudflare..." by @[Best__Lux](https://twitter.com/Best__Lux/status/1164673967552004096)

 "looks like cloudflare are blocking requests.
 Will need a cool off period before it starts accepting again." by @[TheCryptarch](https://twitter.com/TheCryptarch/status/1164256030039035904)